- Allows the producers of the show to broaden the appeal of the show by giving more viewers protagonists they can identify with.

 - Parodied by Harold & Kumar Go to White Castle with posters advertising the first movie as starring "That Asian guy from American Pie" and "That Indian guy from Van Wilder".

 - In terms of film, equally well parodied/referenced by the "Token Black Guy" in Not Another Teen Movie.
 Named Malik Token, the Genre Savvy token helpfully explains the joke to the audience by introducing himself as the person that stays out of conversations and says "Damn!", "Shit!", and "That is whack!"
 At a party later in the film, he sees another black guy, played by Sean Patrick Thomas, Token Minority from Cruel Intentions, and tells him that he was at the party first and the other man apologizes and leaves the party.
 Malik's Crowning Moment of Awesome was when he got to say, "Damn, that shit is whack!"
+There's also the musical number:

 "I'm only in this song because I'm a black guy"